Beijing

 To put Beijing's size in perspective, its area of 16,411 km² is about 2.6x the size of Shanghai.
 Meanwhile, Rome at 1,285 km² is about 1.2x smaller than London.

-China's capital and political center.
-Known as "The Northern Capital", Beijing covers 16,411 km² with a population of 21.5 million.
+Known as "Northern Capital", Beijing covers 16,411 km² with a population of 21.5 million.
 The city was founded around 1045 BC.
-Beijing is known for The Forbidden City, Great Wall of China, Temple of Heaven, among other attractions.
+Beijing is known for Forbidden City, Great Wall, Tiananmen Square, among other attractions.
 The city's main transit system is the Beijing Subway.

-Italy's capital and a city of ancient history.
 Often called "The Eternal City", Rome has an area of 1,285 km² and is home to 2.9 million people.
 The city dates back to 753 BC.
 Visitors come for Colosseum, Vatican City, Trevi Fountain, and much more.
 Getting around is easy with the Rome Metro.

 Looking beyond city limits, the Beijing metropolitan area covers 16,411 km², which is 3.1x larger than greater Rome at 5,352 km².
 The Beijing metro area is also more populous, with 21.5 million people compared to 4.3 million.